We gather people to explore and practice what it means to be human at work.

 Why hold A human workplace gathering?

 Extensive research demonstrates that human-centered organizations and teams are more effective and productive, and yet our cultural norms defy this way of working.
 These gatherings are a key strategy to change the conversation, skills, mindsets, expectations, and trajectory of workplaces everywhere.
-You can gather anywhere and be part of that shift!
+At a gathering we experience subtle but important shifts in how we come together to meet, learn, and work.
+Join or host a gathering to become part of the essential changes that are happening.

 The focus of this work is clear: To shift workplace cultures from fear-based to love-based leadership, teams, and organizations where real value is delivered and improvement happens continually out of care for people.
 These gatherings are self-organizing and self-generating.
-AND we provide purpose, principles, and guidance to get started and sustain your local group.
+AND we provide training and support to get started and sustain your local group.

 Read on to learn more, and email us at firstname.lastname@example.org to talk about sponsoring A Human Workplace in your local community or organization.